nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Toggling the favorite status of a person : `favorite`

-Favorites the specified person from AIMS.
+Toggles the favorite status of a person from AIMS.

 Format: `favorite INDEX`

-- Toggles favorite for the person at the specified `INDEX`.
+- Toggles favorite status for the person at the specified `INDEX`.
 - If the command is run on a person who is not in the favorite list, he will be added to the favorite list.
 - If the command is run on a person who is already in the favorite list, he will be removed from the favorite list.
 - The index refers to the index number shown in the displayed person list.